 Nevertheless, the state of the evidence would justify resolution of this issue by informal methods following preliminary investigation, as authorized by RSA 14-B:4, VII (b) and Committee Procedural Rule 6, Paragraph VI.
-In this case, the Committee proposes to issue a letter of caution to the Respondent, reminding him that his contractual relationship with the State as operator of a rail line, combined with his prominent position as chairman of a Division of the House Finance Committee and his longstanding unfriendly commercial relationship with Pan Am Railways, require that he be continually mindful of, and make special efforts to avoid, any conduct that could be perceived as use of his official position to advance his personal interests in violation of the Ethics
+In this case, the Committee will issue a letter of caution to the Respondent, reminding him that his contractual relationship with the State as operator of a rail line, combined with his prominent position as chairman of a Division of the House Finance Committee and his longstanding unfriendly commercial relationship with Pan Am Railways, require that he be continually mindful of, and make special efforts to avoid, any conduct that could be perceived as use of his official position to advance his personal interests in violation of the Ethics Guidelines.

-Guidelines.
 Such a resolution requires consent of the Respondent.
 Committee Procedural Rule 6, Paragraph VI.
+The Respondent has consented to such informal resolution.